 Fujifilm X-T3 Eyecups

-You probably didn’t know this, but Fujifilm makes a large variety of eyecups for different cameras or different personal tastes.
+You probably didn’t know this, but Fujifilm makes many eyecups for different cameras or personal tastes.

-The Fuji X-T3 comes with a medium-sized eyecup, but you can use the small cup from the X-T1 or the long eyecup from the Fujifilm X-H1.
+The Fuji X-T3 has a medium-sized eyecup, but you can use the small cup from the X-T1 or the long eyecup from the Fujifilm X-H1.
 I switched to the small round eyecup for the X-T3 which was originally found on the X-T1.

 Medium EyecupAvailable At: Amazon The Fujifilm medium eyecup is the replacement unit for the X-T2 or X-T3. |

-Long EyecupAvailable At: Amazon The Fujifilm large eyecup is what is found on the X-H1.
-This eyecup will allow your face and nose to sit further back from the screen so you’re not as likely to touch the screen with your face.
+Long EyecupAvailable At: Amazon The Fujifilm large eyecup is found on the X-H1.
+This eyecup allows your face and nose to sit further back from the screen, making you less likely to touch the screen with your face.

 |